-Output profiles as resulted from the sensitivity tests for the outlet concentration of (a) the weak impurities, (b) the product and (c) the strong impurities.
+Figure 4 Output profiles as resulted from the sensitivity tests for the outlet concentration of (a) the weak impurities, (b) the product and (c) the strong impurities.

-Following studies, we use a reduced 1 input–3 output system (1x3) (Figure ), considering the modifier concentration as the sole input and the integral concentrations of the three mixture components as outputs.
+Following the above presented studies, we use a reduced 1 input–3 output system (1x3) (Figure 5), considering the modifier concentration as the sole input and the integral concentrations of the three mixture components as outputs.
 The feed composition is considered as a set of measured disturbances, as it is resulting from the upstream process and cannot be controlled by the user.
-For the computational experiments, a variation window of 10% is used that has been experimentally predefined by the Morbidelli Group and corresponds to repetitive variations that result from the upstream process used for the production of the mAb studied in this work.
+For the computational experiments, a variation window of 10% is used that has been experimentally predefined by the Morbidelli Group (exact values are not provided here due to confidentiality reasons) and corresponds to repetitive variations that result from the upstream process used for the production of the mAb studied in this work.